-Thankfully, by May 2010 they had done exactly that and had created the alpha version of their site and started to receive feedback from their pet parents on how they could improve.
-Tom decided to start researching other potential technologies that the company could implement with the hopes of increasing their return to owner statistics as much as possible, he stumbled across the QR code.
-Tom realised that it would be a really good idea to create a physical pet ID tag that would be linked to the pets PetHub online profile, which meant once found the tag could be scanned and the owner or anyone who was linked to that pet’s account would be informed about their pet’s whereabouts by sending the GPS location of their four-legged friend straight to their phone.
+Thankfully, by May 2010, they had done exactly that and had created the alpha version of their site and started to receive feedback from their pet parents on how they could improve.
+Tom decided to start researching other potential technologies that the company could implement with the hopes of increasing their return to owner statistics as much as possible; he stumbled across the QR code.
+Tom realised that it would be an excellent idea to create a physical pet ID tag that would be linked to the pets PetHub online profile, which meant once found the tag could be scanned.
+The owner or anyone who was linked to that pet’s account would be informed about their pet’s whereabouts by sending the GPS location of their four-legged friend straight to their phone.

 PetHub added the technology to their already great service and patented it in August 2010.
 That same year the company launched their first public website and business boomed after CNET wrote their first article spreading the word amongst pet parents nationwide.
 The article had such an impact that they gained 3000 new users in 3 days, that’s insane!!
 Then in 2012, the company added their 24/7 found pet helpline where anyone who found a pet or lost a pet could call up free of charge.
 This meant they now had three different ways to help reunite lost pets with their owners which have resulted in a lot of happy customers and a customer satisfaction rate of 96% since 2013.

-As the years have gone on the company has added many additions to their service including their premium subscription which you can learn more about in the video above.
-After learning about PetHub I think it sounds like a wonderful company with a team of passionate pet lovers who are all dedicated to reuniting lost pets with their owners.
-In fact, 97% of pets lost whos owners use the PetHub service are reunited within 24 hours of going lost.
+As the years have gone on the company has added many additions to their service, including their premium subscription.
+After learning about PetHub, I think it sounds like a fantastic company with a team of passionate pet lovers who are all dedicated to reuniting lost pets with their owners.
+97% of pets lost whos owners use the PetHub service are reunited within 24 hours of going lost.
 To learn more about PetHub by watching more of their YouTube videos simply follow the link to their channel, PetHub.